JonahDW/Purity-completeness/README.md

 # Purity-completeness

-The purpose of this module is to assess the purity (how many of my sources are real?) and completeness (how many sources are detected?) of an image or series of images.
-This code makes extensive use `astropy` and uses PyBDSF and its dependencies for its sourcefinding, which can be found [here](https://github.com/lofar-astron/PyBDSF).
-At the moment, the usage of this module assumes that regular sourcefinding has already been performed using the scripts in the [Image-processing](https://github.com/JonahDW/Image-processing) module, as certain output from that process is expected to be present (directory structure and output image).
+The purpose of this module is to assess the purity and completeness of a radio astronomical image.
+This code makes extensive use `astropy` and uses [PyBDSF](https://github.com/lofar-astron/PyBDSF) and its dependencies for its sourcefinding.
+Usage of this module assumes that regular sourcefinding has already been performed with PyBDSF, with certain outputs from that process expected to be present (residual, mean and rms images).

 ## completeness.py

-Assess the completeness of your image by injecting fake sources drawn from a catalog of simulated sources into the desired image (ideally a residual image), performing sourcefinding on the image, and seeing how many sources are retrieved.
+Assess the completeness of your image by injecting fake sources, either as randomly drawn point sources, or more realistic sources drawn from a catalog of simulated sources into the desired image, performing sourcefinding on the image, and seeing how many sources are retrieved.
+Recovered sources are matched to the original input catalog, enabling a range of verification and consistency tests of the sourcefinding procedure.

 ```
-usage: completeness.py [-h] [--realistic_counts] [--flux_bins FLUX_BINS]
+usage: completeness.py [-h] [--flux_bins FLUX_BINS] [--n_sim N_SIM]
-                       [--n_sim N_SIM] [--sim_cat SIM_CAT]
+                       [--min_flux MIN_FLUX] [--max_flux MAX_FLUX]
-                       [--flux_col FLUX_COL] [--min_flux MIN_FLUX]
+                       [--n_sources N_SOURCES] [--sim_cat SIM_CAT]
-                       [--max_flux MAX_FLUX] [--n_sources N_SOURCES]
+                       [--flux_col FLUX_COL] [--real_flux_dist]
-                       [--imsize IMSIZE] [--square] [--outdir OUTDIR]
+                       [--real_sky_dist] [--pos_col POS_COL] [--imsize IMSIZE]
-                       [--no_delete]
+                       [--square] [--outdir OUTDIR] [--no_delete]
                        image_name sources

 positional arguments: